GSA/digitalgov.gov/content/post/2016-08-17-the-data-briefing-devops-and-containers-and-why-they-are-important-to-transforming-federal-government-it.md

 date: 2016-08-17 1:00:11 -0400
 title: 'The Data Briefing\: DevOps and Containers and Why They Are Important to Transforming Federal Government IT'
 summary: 'You may have heard about &ldquo;DevOps&rdquo; in the news or when meeting with IT professionals.
 What exactly is DevOps and what, if any, connection does it have with agile?
 Also, what do &ldquo;containers&rdquo; have to do with all of this?
-In this week’scolumn, I will introduce DevOps and a related technology\: containers.
+In this week’s column, I will introduce DevOps and a related technology\: containers.
 Some DevOps'
 authors: [bbrantley]
 categories:
   - Data